Har23s/DATA_MIGRATION-SQL-CLICKHOUSE-/README.md

 This document provides a complete, generalized guide for migrating tables from a SQL Server database to a ClickHouse database using a PySpark notebook in Azure Databricks.

 Project Overview
-The goal of this project is to perform a bulk data transfer of specified tables from a source SQL Server database to a destination ClickHouse database.
+The goal of  project is to perform a bulk data transfer of specified tables from a source SQL Server database to a destination ClickHouse database.
 The process leverages the distributed computing power of Spark to read from the source and write to thee destination efficiently.

 Source: SQL Server